marklogic-community/smart-mastering-core/_pages/faqs.md

 Use the [#marklogic-smart-mastering](https://stackoverflow.com/questions/ask?tags=marklogic-smart-mastering) tag on StackOverflow to ask us a question.

 #### How does Smart Mastering relate the Data Hub Framework?
-Smart Mastering is a capability within the [Data Hub Framework][dhf], specifically its a type of flow applied to harmonized data.
+Smart Mastering is a capability within the [Data Hub Framework][dhf].
+Specifically it's a type of flow applied to harmonized data.

 <br>